 Close To Nature

-Yurts are popular with outdoor enthusiasts for good reason.
+Yurts are popular with outdoor enthusiasts for a good reason.
 Yurts are built for outdoor adventure, bringing you closer to nature and full-time outdoor living.
 Living in a yurt goes hand in hand with outdoor living with outdoor showers, dining al fresco, and sitting on the deck to stargaze.

 If you are sold on the idea of living in a yurt, you might wonder how durable they are and how long they will last.
-A common misconception with yurts is that they don’t last very long or can’t withstand the elements.
+A common misconception about yurts is that they don’t last very long or can’t withstand the elements.

 View this post on Instagram

 While the construction or a yurt is fairly simple and tent-like, they are actually quite durable.
 Most yurts are made using high-quality materials that are built to withstand the elements like sun, wind, snow, and rain.